Sima Zhao's regicide of Cao Mao: The incident (Note: Probably due to his status as a Jin official, Chen Shou did not record any details of how the incident occurred in the Sanguozhi. The details indicated in the wiki article largely come from Pei Songzhi's annotations of the Sanguozhi, Sima Zhao's biography in the Tang-era Jin Shu, and Sima Guang's Zizhi Tongjian.)

-Cao Mao then led his forces from the palace, personally wielding a sword.
-Sima Zhao's younger half-brother Sima Zhou attempted to put up resistance at one of the gates, but was defeated and fled.
 Sima Zhao's aide Jia Chong led another defence at the South Watchtower.
 When Cheng Ji (成濟), a military officer under Jia Chong, asked Jia what to do, Jia told him to defend the Sima clan regardless of the consequences.
 Cheng Ji then approached Cao Mao and killed the emperor with his spear.
-(Note: A Wei Mo Zhuan annotation in Cao Mao's annals in Sanguozhi recorded that Jia gave explicit orders to Cheng Ji and his brother to kill the emperor.
-However, most other records' account, such as Han Jin Chun Qiu and the Jin Ji by Gan Bao (both cited by Pei Songzhi in his annotations to Cao Mao's biography in Sanguozhi), and Sima Zhao's and Jia Chong's biographies in Book of Jin, was that Jia's orders were ambiguous.)
+(Note: The Wei Mo Zhuan recorded that Jia gave explicit orders to Cheng Ji and his brother to kill the emperor.
+However, most other records' accounts, such as Xi Zuochi's Han Jin Chun Qiu and Gan Bao's Jin Ji (both cited by Pei Songzhi in his annotations to Cao Mao's biography in Sanguozhi), and Sima Zhao's and Jia Chong's biographies in Book of Jin, was that Jia's orders were ambiguous.)